uniworld-io/developer-docs/docs/help.md

 <summary>__7.
 Why DPOS Hotstuff is chosen as a consensus mechanism?__</summary>
 DPOS and Hotstuff are two popular consensus algorithms that are already used in other blockchain networks such as EOS, Facebook Libra.
 We, UniChain, are not the one who create these algorithms but the first one who combines the advantages of both.
 DPOS removes the energy waste from the PoW algorithm.
 It works based on community power (vote).
-Noone can control the network.
+No one can control the network.
 In traditional DPOS (with BFT) (that is used in EOS), the communication in the network is the star topology which is O(n3)complexity.
 Our approach reduce to nearly linear model: O(n)
 DPOS Hotstuff help our network faster, more scalable and security Combining DPOS Hotstuff also help block finalized after 1 block